 Hi!
 I’m Kate.

-I’m a creative guide, leadership coach, and communications partner who helps thoughtful, often misunderstood professionals — especially creative types in corporate environments — reconnect with what matters most to them so they may feel meaning and purpose in life and work.
-I’m particularly drawn to helping people who feel stuck or burned out, to reclaim their sense of wonder and possibility.
+I’m a creative guide, leadership coach, and communications partner who helps thoughtful professionals — especially creative types in corporate environments — reconnect with what matters, create meaning and purpose in life and work.

 My path started in art school, I was taught to draw what you see, not what you think you see.
 This trained me to look closely, ask better questions, stay curious, and be open to multiple truths — skills I still use every day in my coaching and consulting work.